 How to Install and Use Jupyter Notebook

-I took the liberty of creating a tutorial explaining how to install and use Jupyter Notebook ... in a Jupyter Notebook.
+As an extra visual, I took the liberty of creating a tutorial explaining how to install and use Jupyter Notebook ... in a Jupyter Notebook document.

 A Caveat: Jupyter Notebook Isn’t Always Your Best Tool